joshuaeckroth/csci431-website/guide/midterm-review-fall2019.markdown

 # Midterm review

-The midterm will be a paper test.
-Coding, if any, will be minimal, and will be written on the paper test.
+The midterm will be on blackboard.
+Coding, if any, will be minimal, and will be written in "short answer" boxes on blackboard.
+Even though the midterm is completed online, attendance in class is required.

 ## Overview of AI